cobragroup/HORDCOIN/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/B0B36JUL-FinalProjects-2023/Projekt_Kislinger/blob/main/LICENSE)

 EntropyMaximisation provides methods for finding probability distribution with maximal Shannon entropy with marginal distribution or entropic constraints (according to different size of marginal distributions), and therefore to compute the connected information.
-Package implements various methods of sation.
+Package implements various methods of optimisation.
 Furthermore, it provides utilities to work with probability distributions.

 This project was created as a part of the semestral project "Maximization of Shannon entropy under marginal constraints" and bachelor's thesis "Connected Information from Given Entropies" at the Faculty of Electrical Engineering, Czech Technical University in Prague.
 Further information about the problem can be found there.